Electron g-factor of valley states in realistic silicon quantum dots: Introduction

-In Sections IV B,C we also consider the contributions to the $g$-factor originating from the QD internal level structure, including the effect of interface roughness \cite{Yang2013NC}.
-We show, in the in-plane magnetic field configuration, that the QD internal level structure (for a Si quantum dot with strong lateral confinement) gives a negligible correction on $\delta g$ with respect to the first order correction; For perpendicular magnetic field the second order correction is equally small.
-Finally, in Section IV D, we compare our results to various current experiments.
-The results of Section IV can be seen as an experimental proposal to better understand the spin-valley structure at a Si interface.
-Section V contains the summary of results, and a discussion related to recent experiments with MOS QD structures.
+(7) In Secs.
+IV B and C we consider second order corrections to the $g$-factor originating from the QD internal level structure, Fig.~\ref{fig:1}d, also including the effect of interface roughness \cite{Yang2013NC}.
+For both the in-plane and perpendicular magnetic field configurations, these corrections (for a Si QD with strong lateral confinement) can be neglected: $\delta^{(2)} g \sim 10^{-6}$.

+(8) Finally, in Sec.
+IV E, we compare our results to various current experiments \cite{VeldhorstRuskov2015PRB,Sandia-experiment1}, providing in particular estimations for the ratio of the lower eigenvalley SOC constants, as well as for the difference of the SOC constants in both eigenvalleys subspaces with the account for the $g$-factor offsets for each eigenvalley.
+The dephasing mechanism introduced by the $g$-factor electric field dependence, is in a qualitative agreement with the experiment \cite{VeldhorstRuskov2015PRB}.
+The results of Sec.
+IV can be seen as an experimental proposal to better understand the spin-valley structure at a Si interface.
+Section V contains the summary of results, and a discussion related to recent experiments with MOS QD structures \cite{Sandia-experiment1}.
+More details of the derivations are presented in Appendices A, B, C.